A list of politicians who travelled abroad despite pandemic-era advice to stay home

 The party said Ashton, who represents the riding of Churchill-Keewatinook Aski, reached out to Canadian officials for “best practices,” but did not notify leader Jagmeet Singh or the party whip of her travel plans.

-The statement said party members sympathize with Ashton’s situation, but noted millions of Canadians adhered to public health guidelines under similarly pressing circumstances.
+The statement said party members sympathize with Ashton’s situation, but noted millions of Canadians stuck to public health guidelines under similarly pressing circumstances.

 The federal Liberal MP announced Sunday she was stepping down from her role as parliamentary secretary to the minister of international development after travelling to Seattle over the holidays.